treblenalto/ASAP/README.md

 # ASAP: AI State Analysis of Pets🐕
-Recognition of Pet Actions Using Keypoint Detection and Skeleton-Based Pose Estimation.<br>
+Recognition of Pet Actions Using Keypoint Detection and Skeleton-Based Action Recognition.<br>
 (2021.07.05~2021.08.23)

 ## Overview